bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # During work
-* Investigate: stage dimensions act like two row menu in mobile, even when not?
 * Change all mapStateToProps to grab from selectors.
 Just suck it up and do this.
 * Ensure all selectors are used.
-* Some todos to make a selector
+* Some todos to make a selector.

 # Scene refactor
 * Presence gets existenceValue from selector that knows song and scene index.
-* Determine which presences are in scenes with different yIndices, and if so, different zIndices."
 * PresenceSvg should get scene cubes key information from build.
-* Each layer knows which presences can render in it, and don't bother to mount any that don't exist for that layer.
 * Move Wires into Presence.
 * Move Svg into Cubes.
 * Cubes should also get from selector.

 # Bugs
+* Stage dimensions act like two row menu in mobile, even when not?
 * Verse scroll not registered.
 * Unit dot reference consistently doesn't get passed to scroll.
 Probably Anchor needs to forward ref.
 * From clean slate, selecting annotation by click, then navigating by key, wiki wormhole takes two keys to become accessed.